Becoming Catholic (RCIA)

 ‘Becoming Catholic (RCIA)’ is another name we use for “The Rite of Christian Initiation of Adults”, known simply as “RCIA” which is the Church’s formal name of this formation process.
 A ‘Rite’ represents a church tradition about how the Sacraments are to be celebrated.

-Would if I am already Baptized in another Christian Faith Tradition?
+What if I am already Baptized in another Christian Faith Tradition?

 If you have been validly baptized outside the Catholic Church, ‘Becoming Catholic (RCIA)’ is for you as well; it is a process that you explore and learn about the Catholic faith and prepare to come into full communion with the Catholic Church.
 It is a formation period that deepens your relationship with Our Lord Jesus Christ which you began at your Baptism, with the goal of becoming an intentional disciple of Jesus Christ in the Catholic Church.